MovingBlocks/legacy-website/_posts/2021-07-24-teraspotlight-gsoc-2021-halftime.md

 layout: post
 title: "TeraSpotlight: GSOC 2021 Halftime Show & Tell"
 description: >
-  In this post we are presenting the student projects we accepted for this year's edition of Google Summer of Code (GSOC).
+  In this post we are presenting the achievements of the student projects over the first half of this year's edition of Google Summer of Code (GSOC).
 author: Niruandaleth
-header-img: "/img/2021-07-24-teraspotlight-gsoc-halftime/banner.jpg"
+header-img: "/img/2021-07-24-teraspotlight-gsoc-halftime/banner.png"
 ---

 _We are proud to present the achievements of this year's student projects for the first half of the [Google Summer of Code]._